Macro Regime — Where Are We in the Cycle?

 Where are we in the economic cycle right now?

-The current regime is Expansion (growth), Neutral (market), Inflation Shock (inflation), and Neutral (financial conditions).
+The current regime is Late Cycle (growth), Neutral (market), Stable (inflation), and Neutral (financial conditions).
 Cross-dimensional agreement is 70%.
 See the full breakdown above.

 How does the macro regime affect my portfolio?